nattanyz/generativeai_course/README.md

 ### prompt_engineering/reasoning_o1_openAI.ipynb
 Focuses on advanced prompting and reasoning with OpenAI's latest models (including o1 and GPT-4 series).
 Shows how to list available OpenAI models, construct effective reasoning prompts, and use structured formats.
 Includes practical code for generating functions and outputs using reasoning models.

+### tooluse_anthropic.ipynb
+Demonstrates agentic tool use with Anthropic Claude, including how to define a Wikipedia retrieval tool, set up tool schemas, and orchestrate a full agentic loop for question answering with external tool calls.
+The notebook walks through each step: defining the tool, integrating it with Claude's API, handling tool use responses, and returning results to the model.
+Each code section is accompanied by detailed markdown explanations, making it easy to follow and educational for those learning about agentic LLM workflows.